-The Manager has appointed multiple Investment Managers with different investment styles to achieve the investment objective.
-Allocations to the Investment Managers are subject to change in order to meet the Fund's investment objective and further details regarding the allocations are available upon request from the Manager.
+The Sub-Fund appoints multiple Investment Managers to achieve its objective.
+Allocations to Investment Managers are subject to change in order to meet the Sub-Fund's investment objective and further details regarding the allocations are available upon request from the Manager.